myndzi/syslog2/README.md

 ### Plain object

-This module make use of [syslog-streams2](https://www.npmjs.com/package/syslog-streams2) to process messages from objects into the RFC5424 Syslog format.
+This module makes use of [syslog-streams2](https://www.npmjs.com/package/syslog-streams2) to process messages from objects into the RFC5424 Syslog format.
 You can write a [Bunyan](https://www.npmjs.com/package/bunyan) record, a [Glossy](https://www.npmjs.com/package/glossy) record, or an arbitrary object, with the Bunyan format being preferred.

 #### Bunyan record